top of page

 • Kids with stage fright: Keep a trusted adult nearby and don’t force the spotlight.

-• Forgotten vows or readings: Print a backup copy and give it to your planner, celebrant, or maid of honour.
+• Forgotten vows or readings: Print a backup copy and give it to your celebrant or maid of honour.

 • Guests lost en route: Share a live location or Google Maps pin, and include clear travel directions with your invites.